About

 I’m Alicia (‘uh-LEE-sha’), a product leader who makes things better.
 Whether it’s a clunky process, an underwhelming product, or a doc no one wants to read, I elevate it to what it should be, with clarity and care.

 Over the last decade, I’ve built products that helped newsrooms, broadcasters, and enterprises earn trust and reach audiences at scale.
 At Truepic, I led a new product line tackling visual misinformation through image verification.
-Earlier, I worked on JW Player’s streaming technology used by everywhere from IMDb to CNBC, and helped PowerToFly expand from a mission-driven startup into an enterprise DEI hiring platform.
+Earlier, I worked on JW Player’s streaming technology used by everywhere from IMDb to CNBC, and helped PowerToFly expand from a mission-driven startup into a global enterprise DEI hiring platform.

 My roots are in front-end coding.
 I still get a kick out of writing markup by hand, and occasionally take on small website projects for others.
 I’ve maintained aliciahurst.com since 2006 and have documented every design along the way.